Thailand Food Guide

 vegetarian

-HIGH AVAILABILITYThailand offers extensive vegetarian options, especially during the annual Vegetarian Festival (เทศกาลกินเจ).
-Look for restaurants with yellow flags displaying เจ (jay) or มังสวิรัติ (mangsawirat) signs.
-Many Buddhist temples serve pure vegetarian food.
-Common vegetarian dishes include: Pad Thai Jay (stir-fried noodles), Som Tam Jay (papaya salad), Khao Pad Pak (vegetable fried rice), and various tofu and mushroom dishes.
-Be sure to specify 'mai sai nam pla' (no fish sauce) as it's commonly used in Thai cuisine.
+HIGH AVAILABILITYVegetarians have plenty to work with in Thailand, and the choice widens during the annual Vegetarian Festival (เทศกาลกินเจ).
+Watch for the yellow flags marked เจ (jay) or มังสวิรัติ (mangsawirat), and note that many Buddhist temples serve strictly vegetarian food.
+You'll find Pad Thai Jay, Som Tam Jay (papaya salad), Khao Pad Pak (vegetable fried rice), plus a range of tofu and mushroom dishes.
+One thing to remember: ask for 'mai sai nam pla' (no fish sauce), since it turns up in a lot of dishes you might not expect.

 vegan

-MEDIUM AVAILABILITYVegan food (called 'jay' or เจ) is widely available during the Vegetarian Festival and in major cities.
-Look for the yellow เจ flags or ask for 'ahaan jay' (vegan food).
-Be specific about no fish sauce ('mai sai nam pla'), no oyster sauce ('mai sai nam man hoy'), and no eggs ('mai sai kai').
-Many Thai curries can be made vegan by using coconut milk base without shrimp paste.
+MEDIUM AVAILABILITYVegan food (called 'jay' or เจ) is easy to find during the Vegetarian Festival and in the bigger cities.
+Look for the yellow เจ flags or ask for 'ahaan jay'.
+Spell out what you're avoiding: no fish sauce ('mai sai nam pla'), no oyster sauce ('mai sai nam man hoy'), no eggs ('mai sai kai').
+A lot of Thai curries can be made vegan with a coconut milk base and no shrimp paste.

 gluten-free